*FAQs at bottom of the article*

 When someone’s stranded and homesick, the best thing is a friend.
 And that’s what Lynn Tanner was for ALF, for better or worse — worse being when she enabled his more ridiculous schemes.
 It’s the thought that counts, though, and it was always a two-way street, with ALF being a pretty big help for the shy young girl’s self-esteem.

 She ended up dating and marrying a production assistant named Scott Hopper who worked on ALF.
-She had a guest appearance on Mad About You, but these days she focuses on being a wife, mother, and yoga teacher.
+She had a guest appearance on Mad About You, but these days the 53-year-old focuses on being a wife, mother, and yoga teacher.

 Paul Fusco (ALF)

-Paul Fusco brought ALF to life, while balancing a whole lot of other commitments before the show even started.
-He could stay in-character while doing puppetry and magic, which was the inception of his career, beginning on children’s shows.
-Naturally, he took up ventriloquism and that’s when he met other up-and-coming puppeteers.
+Paul Fusco brought ALF to life while balancing a whole lot of other commitments before the show even started.
+He could stay in-character while doing puppetry and magic, which was how his career started, beginning on children’s shows.
+Naturally, he took up ventriloquism and that’s when he met other up-and-coming puppeteers Bob Fappiano and Lisa Buckley.
 They brainstormed and became a powerful trio for HBO and Showtime with programs like The Crown of Bogg in ‘81.
 All the while, he nurtured the roots for the future ALF, who existed as a character before the show.
 Fusco took to bugging his family with a bizarre-looking puppet he’d use around the house.
 This silly concept became the show we enjoy to this day.
-ALF actually grew so popular it got not one but two cartoons: ALF: The Animated Series and ALF Tales, and the two actually aired concurrently in 1989.
+ALF actually grew so popular it got not one but two cartoons: ALF: The Animated Series and ALF Tales, the two actually airing concurrently in 1989.

 Paul Fusco was the only cast member to reprise his role from the live-action series He admitted that the puppet wasn’t easy to move around, but we think he did a great job!
-He still does ads and other projects as ALF and made an appearance on Young Sheldon, taking up other work and letting ALF end with dignity rather than jumping the shark.
+He still does ads and other projects as ALF and made appearances on Young Sheldon, Mr. Robot and Duncanville.
 The show also endured a dispute in ownership rights, so NBC ended up trading in an alien for an alien fighter with Will Smith’s Fresh Prince of Bel-Air.

-Today at 68, Fusco enjoys family time with his wife and son.
+Today at 70, Fusco enjoys family time with his wife and son.
 But he still honors the puppet that made him such a big name and as of 2019 he announced plans for a reboot.
-All the while, fans still celebrate ALF too with a potential statue right in Fusco’s hometown.
+All the while, fans still celebrate ALF, too, with a potential statue right in Fusco’s hometown.

 Max Wright (Willie)

 As the head of the Tanner family, Willie had a lot on his plate.
-That happens when an alien crash-lands into your home and life and upends everything.
-However, he got something out of all this; he could feed his inquisitive nature and conduct research with ALF’s help.
+That happens when an alien crash-lands into your home and life, upending everything.
+However, he got something out of all this: he could feed his inquisitive nature and conduct research with ALF’s help.
 That made up somewhat for Willie needing to be the straight man to ALF’s antics.

 MAX WRIGHT who appeared in films such as Reds , Soul Man and Alf has died aged 75 – RIP pic.twitter.com/WFVTE4tP02